We are sorry to write that, due to recent retirements, we are not offering courses in Scandinavian language and culture.

 East and West Germany in the 1970s: Surveillance, Fear, and Terror?
 Democracy, Freedom, and Feminism?
 This course is designed as an introductory seminar to German Cultural Studies.
 After a brief introduction to methodology and theory and the Post WWII history and the two German states, the course will focus on the 1970s, a time described in recent political and cultural theory as a time of crisis and contradiction.
 Conducted in English.

-German 379: Germany Today (Gen. Ed.: I) 4 credits
+German 379: Germany Today.
+4 credits.
+(Gen. Ed.: I)

 This course examines historical, political, social and cultural developments, movements, and transformations in Germany since reunification.
 Students explore the fall of the Berlin Wall, Holocaust memory and memorialization, the GDR past, reunification and multiculturalism, and how Germans engage with these topics in literature, film, exhibits, memorials, and the media.
 In addition to the primary sources, course materials will include secondary sources on German history, politics, society, and culture.
 Conducted in English.